2018 Spring Break Study Abroad Blog: Grenada

 The night ended around seven o’clock in a picture perfect way!
 All of the students and Dr. Delpech sat by the pool waiting for the interview to be aired on the television!
 The TV showed many of the students working at the disability center and the interviews of Dr. Delpech, Carly and Tegan.
-It was a proud moment for all of u,s and a neat way to reflect on the purpose and success of day three.
-Afterwards, everyone headed to our rooms to get ready for our big day tomorrow at St. George’s Hospital!
+It was a proud moment for all of us and a neat way to reflect on the purpose and success of day three.
+Afterward, everyone headed to our rooms to get ready for our big day tomorrow at St. George’s Hospital!

 March 4, 2018 | Day Two, by Frances Ausley and Susan Aguilar

 Today was the first day we were able to sleep in!
 After waking up to the sounds of roosters crowing and birds chirping, we gathered together for breakfast.
-The breakfast was delicious; we tried a local Grenadian breakfast dish that was made with salt fish and vegetables.
+The breakfast was delicious.
+We tried a local Grenadian breakfast dish that was made with salt fish and vegetables.
 After breakfast, we decided to head to the beach, which is just a short five-minute walk from our hotel.
 The path that led us there was filled with vines and beautiful foliage.
 The water was filled with shells and some locals going for a morning swim.
-We enjoyed getting to take a few photos and before our day started.
+We enjoyed getting to take a few photos before our day started.

 After the beach, we traveled north to Saint Patrick to visit the Belmont Estate.
-Belmonte Estate is a 400-acre plantation that offers authentic Grenadian cuisine.
+Belmont Estate is a 400-acre plantation that offers authentic Grenadian cuisine.
 It was a scenic but bumpy ride as we headed into the mountains.
 On our way, our driver Trevor stopped at Annandale Waterfalls.
-The falls were enclosed with rocks containing sulfur, which gave them a muggy orange film covering; at first glance, we saw a serene and calming waterfall that was filled with locals.
+The falls were enclosed with rocks containing sulfur, which gave them a muggy orange film covering.
+At first glance, we saw a serene and calming waterfall that was filled with locals.
 As we approached the waterfall, we were stopped by community divers, one of whom offered to jump off a 25-foot cliff.
 Before we knew it, he was up on the cliff, counting down “3-2-1!” and jumped right into five-meter deep water.
 Luckily, we did not have to perform CPR!

 March 3, 2018 | Day One, by Claire Cardillo and Heather Tomazin

 This morning we all arose to the Caribbean sunshine and sounds of roosters crowing and dogs barking.
 Most of us would’ve settled for a simple alarm clock, but we are learning that an alarm clock is simply not the Grenadian way.
-For breakfast we were greeted with a delicious patio-side buffet and coffee (thank goodness).
+For breakfast, we were greeted with a delicious patio-side buffet and coffee (thank goodness).
 Then we gathered up our supplies and were off to home visits in Saint Mark, a parish about an hour drive from where we are staying in Saint George Parish.
 Winding roads chiseled into the curvature of the coast beckoned us all to gaze with wonder.
 We traversed the oblique mountainside with a sort of desperate hope in our driver Trevor and his expertise.

 Despite the winding roads, we safely made it to our destination.
 Splitting into groups, we encountered our first community of homes.
 It was here we met our first patient: an elderly, mentally ill, diabetic, hypertensive amputee, as she would be medically described, but to us, she was merely a kind woman deserving of service and love instead of a superficial diagnostic label.

 Our classmates were able to see patients ranging from children to a woman well over 90 years old.
-We went house-to-house in three neighborhoods performing blood pressure assessments, blood glucose monitoring, and breast exams.
+We went house-to-house in three neighborhoods, performing blood pressure assessments, blood glucose monitoring and breast exams.
 This was our first experience witnessing glucometer readings in the 500s.
 We quickly learned that the biggest barrier to blood sugar control is patient compliance.
 Many of the community’s patients have prescriptions but do not take them consistently because they say that they “feel fine.”
 This is a common problem in America as well, particularly with hypertension and high blood sugar.

-While we were in St. Mark, we were able to sample some of the local fruits such as mangoes, cocoa, and cherries.
+While we were in St. Mark, we were able to sample some of the local fruits, such as mangoes, cocoa and cherries.
 The locals were more than happy to show us around and we had a great time talking with them about their experiences living in Grenada.